go-webapi/webapi/readme.md

 > ⚠️ Attention
 >
 > This method can also be implemented by the method of `func (article *article) Index(id int)`.
 In this case, the two methods allow coexistence because the former is `/article/{string}` and the latter is `/article/{digits}`.
 Be aware of such issues when collaborating.
 If a duplicate registration node occurs, the controller will fail to register and prompt an error.

-### Midway Encryption Policy Support

-**Fully entrusted native encryption and decryption, compatible with key negotiation mechanism, even if the key is changed or not unique, only one setting, the pipeline plaintext ciphertext processing is more reliable, completely eliminate the possibility of confidential metadata leakage caused by negligence or accident Data security is safe and worry-free.**

-The encryption and decryption service relies on the context, and can specify the `CryptoService` in the context in the middleware to provide a unified encryption and decryption service, and to separate the encryption and decryption methods of the unrelated business, thereby improving the developer efficiency.

-The method can also be changed in the middle of use, that is, the module for encryption and decryption is dynamically replaceable.

 ## Performance